 In a video message, Rick Smith, Chairman, and CEO of Equifax said that “On July 29th of this year we discovered that attackers had gained unauthorized access to certain Equifax data files, we acted immediately to stop the intrusion.
 We promptly engaged a leading cyber security firm which has been conducting a comprehensive forensic review to determine the scope of the intrusion, we also reported the incident to the law enforcement and continued to work with the authorities.

 “The company has found no evidence of unauthorized activity on Equifax’s core consumer or commercial credit reporting databases,” Smith added.

 Equifax Inc. is considered one of the three largest American credit agencies along with Experian and TransUnion.
-Therefore, a successful hack attack against the agency is a big deal since privacy and security of million of Americans is at risk now.
+Therefore, a successful hack attack against the agency is a big deal since the privacy and security of millions of Americans is at risk now.

 Previously, Experian suffered a data breach in which personal details including names, addresses, and social security numbers, etc. of around 15 million T-Mobile consumers were stolen.
 The data was being sold on Hansa dark web marketplace for just Bitcoin 0.8082 (USD 600.00).